MSc in Pharmacology

 About the course

-The aim of the MSc taught course is to provide students with the necessary training and practical experience to enable them to integrate post-genomic molecular biology with biological function.
+The aim of the MSc taught course in Pharmacology is to provide students with the necessary theoretical knowledge and practical training that will enable them to integrate post-genomic molecular biology with physiological function and drug discovery.

 The course is taught over one year from October to September, comprising three 10-week terms and a fourth summer term.

 The first term covers core material using lectures, tutorials and practical work, and aims to ensure that all students achieve the core knowledge of the principles and practice of pharmacology.
 The subjects covered include cell and receptor pharmacology, tissue and organ pharmacology, and pharmacology of the nervous system.
 At the end of the term, students sit a computer-based qualifying exam; passing this exam allows them to continue the course.

 At the start of the second term, students follow a short course in quantitative pharmacology, covering aspects of receptor pharmacology and pharmacokinetics.

 During the following weeks, students attend a series of Advanced Pharmacology lectures addressing topics which represent the research expertise of academic staff in the department.
 The lectures are organised into five themes or modules

 - Neuropharmacology II: Psychopharmacology

 Lectures are combined with weekly laboratory sessions, discussion forums, journal clubs and small group tutorials to promote critical analysis of primary research literature.